Skilled5041/team-omicron-lists-website/src/lib/guidelines/eligibility.md

 ## Eligibility of Hacks
 A player may not submit a record obtained using hacks that alter or bypass the gameplay, such as noclip, speed hacks, or bots.

 Players may not use FPS bypass to change the FPS in the middle of an attempt.
-This applies to oter hacks that may affect the difficulty of a level.
+This applies to other hacks that may affect the difficulty of a level.
 All records that involve enabling or disabling hacks to change the difficulty of a level will be rejected.

 ## Mega Hack v7
 Players who use Mega Hack v7 must have Cheat Indicator enabled, and the built-in FPS counter enabled.